-The financial statements have been prepared in accordance with in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 (International Financial Reporting Standards (IFRSs) as adopted in the United Kingdom (UK)).
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted in the United Kingdom (UK).
 They have been prepared on the historical cost basis, except for the revaluation of financial instruments, accounting for the transfer of assets from customers and the revaluation of infrastructure assets to fair value on transition to IFRS.